STMicroelectronics/STM32N6-GettingStarted-Audio/Projects/X-CUBE-AI/models/GenHeader/README.md

 # Audio event detection Getting Started header generation scripts

-These scripts are derived from [STM32 model zoo](https://github.com/STMicroelectronics/stm32ai-modelzoo) used for Audio Event Detection deployement on target.
+These scripts are derived from [STM32 model zoo](https://github.com/STMicroelectronics/stm32ai-modelzoo) used for Audio Event Detection deployment on target.
 The purpôse is to generate the following files:

 - user_mel_tables.c